ocelotconsulting/ocelotconsulting.github.io/_posts/2021-02-01-aws-config-compliance-automation.md

 ## Conclusion

-Overall, added automation generally assists in increasing IT Operation teams productivity.
+Overall, added automation generally assists in increasing IT Operation team's productivity.
 Tracking down compliance issues and manually remediating them is normally very time consuming and leaves a lot of room for error.
-Compliance Automation can help increase visibility, reduce mean-time to resolution, contribute to a better overall security posture, and ensure compliance requirements are capable of being met with less overall work.
+Compliance Automation can help increase visibility, reduce the mean-time to resolution, contribute to a better overall security posture, and ensure compliance requirements are capable of being met with less overall work.

 If an organization is utilizing AWS to perform some of its IT needs and has compliance requirements, the above helps to provide an approach towards meeting stated compliance goals.